 Out and about in Camden and looking for a bite?
 Check out our Camden halal food guide where we put together a list of all the amazing halal food options in the area!
 Camden, especially in Camden Market, is an absolute halal food galore.
 The options are almost endless and there’s everything available to satisfy whatever you’re craving for the day.
-Outside of Camden Market, the area still presents plenty of options – especially along the strip in Kentish Town where the Maginhawa Group dominates with all things Filipino or Caribbean, and are halal.
+Outside of Camden Market, the area still presents plenty of halal options – especially along the strip in Kentish Town where the Maginhawa Group dominates with all things Filipino or Caribbean.
 You definitely won’t have a problem finding a place for a bite in the area!

 Where to find halal food in Camden